1) Barup Sø

 The bird reserve at Bøtø Nor is what is left of a much larger, shallow coastal lagoon that once lay between the moraine landscape on the western side of south Falster and the present long, straight beach on the east.
 The lagoon was then 15km long and surrounded by reedbeds and meadows.
 In 1860 it was decided to drain the area, and dykes, canals and a pump station were constructed.
 However, the work was destroyed by the enormous flood in 1872, and the project had to be started from scratch.
 This time the drainage project was a success and the area now comprises arable land, extensive holiday cottage areas, and plantations.
 A pump station at Marrebæk leads the water from the canals out into the sound of Guldborgsund.

 Various species of duck breed in the reserve, including teal and mallard, and a few pairs of gadwall, shoveler and garganey.
-Greylag goose breed here regularly in ever-increasing numbers, and bittern, water rail, crane and up to three pairs of marsh harrier nest in the reedbeds.
+Greylag goose breed here regularly in ever-increasing numbers, and water rail, crane and up to three pairs of marsh harrier nest in the reedbeds.
+The local breeding pair of white-tailed eagle are seen daily in the area.

 Migrating and staging birds: